 But there’s no doubt about which role this handsome star was best known for.

-He first rose to prominence playing Superman in the 1978 adaptation, Superman: The Movie.
+He first rose to prominence playing Superman in the 1978 film Superman: The Movie.
 It was one of his very first professional acting roles.

-Christopher even won BAFTA’s award for Most Promising Male Newcomer for his performance the following year.
+Christopher even won BAFTA’s award the following year for Most Promising Male Newcomer for his performance.

 Christopher went on to star in three more sequels as the caped superhero: Superman II (1980), Superman III (1983), and Superman IV: The Quest for Peace (1987).